STEINKRAFT Zeolith bei Milben bei Hunden, Katzen, Pferden

 🌿 Natural home remedies for mites in dogs, cats & horses

-(Complementary to zeolite – gentle, proven and easy to combine)
+(Complementary to zeolite – gentle, proven and easily combined)

 1. 🧴 Coconut oil

-Why: The active ingredient lauric acid can disturb mites and at the same time cares for irritated skin.
+Why: The active ingredient lauric acid can disturb mites and simultaneously cares for irritated skin.

-Application: Apply a thin layer to affected skin areas (e.g. paws, base of tail, base of ears).
+Application: Apply a thin layer to affected skin areas (e.g., paws, tailhead, base of ears).

-Caution for cats: Use only in small amounts, as cats can be sensitive to oils.
+Caution with cats: Use only in small amounts, as cats can be sensitive to oils.

 2. 🧼 Apple cider vinegar (diluted)

-Why: Mites don't like acidic skin.
+Why: Mites don't like an acidic skin environment.
 Apple cider vinegar can alter the skin's environment.

-Application: Dilute 1:1 with water, dab onto the skin with a soft cloth (not on open wounds).
+Application: Dilute 1:1 with water, dab onto skin with a soft cloth (not on open wounds).

-Tip: Suitable for dogs and horses – use caution with cats (do not spray into fur!).
+Tip: Well suited for dogs and horses – use with caution on cats (do not spray into their fur!).

 3. 🌿 Neem oil

-Why: In naturopathy, neem is used to treat parasitic infestations.
+Why: In naturopathy, neem is used to treat parasitic infections.

-Application: Apply only diluted (e.g. with coconut or jojoba oil) to the skin.
+Application: Apply only diluted (e.g. with coconut or jojoba oil) to the skin in small spots.

-Note: Never use pure – always measure out the right amount!
+Note: Never use undiluted – always dose carefully!

 4. 🛁 Chamomile or black tea infusions